elfbread/fewd_portfolio/README.md

 # fewd_portfolio

 This project was created to fufill the final project requirements for Front End Web Development with Code Louisville.
 The website is a business page for my friend's fictional interior design business.
 The webpage utilizes Bootstrap for layout and includes multiple JavaScript elements.
+Main HTML is index.html file.

 Project requirements:

-	2 media queries  (alignment changes in portfolio section and photos become grayscale, jordan headshot disappeares, navigation menu compacts to hamburger)
-	More than 5 github commits
+	2 media queries  with mobile first approach (alignment changes visible in portfolio section) More than 5 github commits
 	readme
 	css feature: hamburger